dannguyen/padjo-2017-sql-exam/exam/questions/aggregation.md

 These questions test your grasp of `GROUP BY` and aggregation functions (e.g. `MAX`, `MIN`, `AVG`, `SUM`, `COUNT`).
 There are a couple questions that require the `HAVING` clause; to make things a little easier, these questions specifically mention `HAVING`.

 As before, pay attention to column arrangement, sort order, and the use of aliases to get the desired column names for the expected results.
+The number of results should also be the same -- if you have more/less, you either didn't use `LIMIT` as implied by the question (i.e. "The top 5 legislators..."), or, your query is incorrect (or, just as likely, what I had intended to ask for is not accurately described by the prompt/text, so ask me if you have any real head-scratchers!)

 Add these answers to the Google Doc you created for the previous section, i.e. `padjo-2017-final-sql-exam-your_sunet_id`.